azuline/rose/README.md

 - Support for `.mp3`, `.m4a`, `.ogg` (vorbis), `.opus`, and `.flac` files
 - Support for multiple artist, label, and genre tags.

+> [!NOTE]
+> Rosé modifies the managed audio files, even on first scan.
+If you do not want
+> to modify your audio files, for example because they are seeding in a
+> bittorrent client, you should not use Rosé.

 # Is Rosé For You?

 Rosé expects users to be comfortable with the shell.
 Rosé's documentation and